-The vast majority of the websites or applications you design will have at least one form of call to action, from signing a petition to confirming a payment.
-However, there are a number of obstacles in the way of actually getting users to complete a call to action, and also considerations about the next steps they should take once completed.
+Calls to actions (or CTAs) count.
+The vast majority of the websites or applications will have at least one form of call to action, this could be anything from signing up to a newsletter to following you on social media or confirming a payment.
+However, there are a number of obstacles in the way of actually getting users to complete a CTA, and also considerations about the next steps they should take once completed.

 01. Introduce calls to action at the right time